 The formula used by CBMDC Children's Services to predict school places required as a consequence of new housing developments has been applied to give an indication of the number of school places needed over the Local Plan period.
-The formula shows that the planned 28,650 new homes will generate the need for 2,005 primary school places and 1,719 secondary school places in this sub-area up to 2030.
+The formula shows that the planned 28,650 new homes will generate the need for 3,810 primary school places (equivalent of 9 new primary schools) and 3,266 secondary school places (equivalent of at least 3 new secondary schools) in this sub-area up to 2030.